An affine Weyl group action on the basic hypergeometric series arising from the $q$-Garnier system: Introduction

 The Garnier system is an extension of the sixth Painlev\'e equation in several variables; see \cite{G,IKSY}.
 Its $q$-difference analogue was proposed as the connection preserving deformation of a linear $q$-difference system in \cite{Sak1}.
 Afterward, the $q$-Garnier system was investigated by the Pad\'e method in \cite{NY1,NY2}.
 Then we obtained other directions of discrete time evolutions called variations.
 In recent works \cite{OS1,OS2,Suz2}, we clarified that the $q$-Garnier system and all variations were given as elements called translations of an extended affine Weyl group of type $A^{(1)}_{2n+1}\times A^{(1)}_1\times A^{(1)}_1$.

-It is known that the Garnier system admits a particular solution in terms of the Lauricella function $F_D$; see \cite{G,IKSY}.
+The Garnier system admits a particular solution in terms of the Lauricella series $F_D$; see \cite{G,IKSY}.
 Particular solutions of the $q$-Garnier system and one variation were investigated in \cite{NY1,Sak1,Suz1}.
-As a result, two types of $q$-hypergeometric functions appeared: the basic hypergeometric function ${}_{n+1}\phi_n$ and the $q$-Lauricella function $\phi^{(n)}_D$.
+As a result, two types of $q$-hypergeometric series appeared: the basic hypergeometric series ${}_{n+1}\phi_n$ and the $q$-Lauricella series $\phi^{(n)}_D$.
 This fact presents two next problems.
-One is particular solutions of the other variations and another is the action of the extended affine Weyl group on the $q$-hypergeometric functions.
+One is particular solutions of the other variations and another is the action of the extended affine Weyl group on ${}_{n+1}\phi_n$.
 In this article we give an answer to these problems.